 much lighter than steel planks even when thickened to maintain

-"Hessian" matting was asphalt-impregnated burlap which could be laid
+"Hessian" matting was asphalt-impregnated burlap which

 very quickly using a special "stamplicker" roller that applied solvent